PhyrusFramework/framework/README.md

 ## Contribute

-If you want to contribute with Phyrus there are multiple things you can do:
+If you want to contribute with Phyrus there are multiple things you can do to support:

  - Use it and develop projects
  - Report issues in Github